bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 1: 00:20:12

-Yeah, so this depends on the distribution mechanism.
+Yes, so this depends on the distribution mechanism.
 Right now the idea is that the correct block is hard-coded into the source code, so you would indeed have to compromise the developers.
 You could, we could still change that approach.
 I don't know if it'll be changed, but the approach could be that, no, you can just use any block and the developers do not bless any of the blocks.
 Because it's the downside of the developers blessing the blocks is that, well, now if you compromise the developers, you're screwed.
+The upside is that...

 Speaker 0: 00:20:41

-The upside is that...
 How would you use any block?

 Speaker 1: 00:20:44